5 Steps To A Powerful Personal Brand On Your Executive Resume

 Any of the following can make your top 10 hits:

 - Turnarounds (at a team, division, or company level)

 - New products or markets

 - Speed and agility in delivering results

 Next, write STAR (Situation or Task, Action, Result) stories for each top achievement, remembering to set the stage for each story by looking at the situation first, then your actions, and lastly, the outcome.
+J.T.
+O'Donnell, founder and CEO of Work It DAILY, also recommends the "Experience + Learn + Grow" model to formulate stories for employers.
 While tedious work, you'll benefit from having this collection of powerful anecdotes in your job search.